Jacobo149/Sharded_Warehouse/README.md

 ### TODO:
 - Add workload class
-- Make the application Multithreded
+- Make the application Multithreaded
 - Make the application sharded
 - Add error handling
 - Make simple interface to interact with the application